oracle-samples/bysyscall/README.md

 ```
 $ service bysyscall start

-$ LD_PRELOAD=/usr/lib64/libbsyscall.so myprogram
+$ LD_PRELOAD=/usr/lib64/libbysyscall.so myprogram
 ```

-When a program is launched this way, libybsyscall's replacement library wrapper functions will be run, avoiding system calls where possible.
+When a program is launched this way, libbysyscall's replacement library wrapper functions will be run, avoiding system calls where possible.

 Alternatively, you can build your program linking -lbysyscall.
 If doing